KZDC: Lotus Communications-era

 The new format lasted less than a year, and management pulled the plug on February 9, 1990, putting 10 staffers out of work.
 Levine stated that the station was "going to be missed by a select few" and that it was not "economically feasible" to continue with the KRNS programming.
 The station then switched to a simulcast of its FM classic rock-formatted sister, now called KZEP; the call letters were changed to reflect the simulcast.
 The UTSA Roadrunners broadcasts were unaffected by the format change.
-After listener demand, management announced that Mutual's Larry King Show would survive the transition to KZEP as well, remaining in its weeknight 10 p.m.-4 a.m. slot.
+After listener demand, management announced that Mutual's Larry King Show would survive the transition to KZEP as well, remaining in its weeknight 10 p.m.to 4 a.m. slot.
 The Rangers were dropped by the station for the 1990 season.

-On October 1, 1992, the station began broadcasting an all-sports format, with all programming being provided via satellite by the Las Vegas-based Sports Entertainment Network.
+On October 1, 1992, the station began broadcasting an all-sports format, with all programming being provided via satellite by the Las Vegas–based Sports Entertainment Network.
 Levine observed that "the AM band has run into a lot of problems through the last few years and in order to be successful, you have to try other things", adding that he felt the new format would be "unique and different".
 Notre Dame football, NFL games, and several college bowl games were also offered on the station.

-KZEP abruptly dropped the sports format on April 1, 1994 at 1 a.m., switching to the Los Angeles-based Spanish language Radio LABIO network; the new KHBL call letters accompanied the switch.
+KZEP abruptly dropped the sports format on April 1, 1994, at 1 a.m., switching to the Los Angeles–based Spanish language Radio LABIO network; the new KHBL call letters accompanied the switch.
 A station engineer noted that the station failed to crack the top 30 in Arbitron's ratings for San Antonio.
 This format lasted a little over seven months before the KZEP call letters and KZEP-FM simulcast returned.

 In May 1995, KZEP flipped to a separately programmed, automated hard rock and heavy metal format to complement its FM sister station, adopting the present KZDC call sign in the process.